MKLab-ITI/pygrank/tutorials/glossary.md

 # Glossary
+A more detailed of the following terms can be found in the [documentation](documentation.md).

 Term | Explanation
 --- | ---
 Seeds | Example nodes that are known to belong to a community.